Code-Institute-Submissions/nikhilkalhan92-Project-5---Ecommerce_JuneResub/README.md

 # 7. Marketing

+For my marketing strategies, I decided to go with content marketing, Social media and email marketing root

+Social media - Using these platforms will help build and interact with customers to build relationships and loyalty.
+This also helps build the brand.
+Followers will help share the business posts and in result gain more traction with other people.
+The same content can be across all social media platforms.

+Email marketing - Using email marking via a newsletter will be beneficial as it is a free source of marketing.
+Those who are subscribed are more likely to convert into paying customers.
+This will increase sales and returning customers as I can provide discount codes and other special offers.
+A good pro is that the business has total control over the design of the emails.

 I made an online social media page for my store.
 You can see the screenshots below via browser and mobile.

 Browser